Fallback Routing Strategies in Redis Cluster Environments

 Split-Brain and Node Failure Scenarios

 Network partitions introduce complex routing challenges.
-During split-brain conditions, Fallback Routing During Cluster Split-Brain Events requires strict quorum validation and cluster-node-timeout tuning to prevent rogue primaries from accepting writes.
+During split-brain conditions, configure cluster-node-timeout to prevent rogue primaries from accepting writes before quorum is established.
 Configure cluster-migration-barrier to ensure replicas only promote when sufficient majority consensus exists.
 Fallback routers must detect partitioned nodes via CLUSTER INFO and route traffic exclusively to the majority partition.

-When a primary node fails entirely, Fallback Routing for Redis Cluster Node Failures mandates immediate replica promotion routing.
-Validate promotion state using INFO replication and CLUSTER NODES.
-For forced recovery in degraded environments, use:
+When a primary node fails entirely, validate promotion state using INFO replication and CLUSTER NODES.
+For forced recovery in degraded environments:

 redis-cli -h <replica-host> -p <port> CLUSTER FAILOVER TAKEOVER

-redis-cli CLUSTER RESET HARD # Only on decommissioned nodes
+# CLUSTER RESET HARD only on decommissioned nodes that will never rejoin the cluster

 Observability and Operational Playbooks